pascalr0410/mySQLTableHelper/README.md

 !
 UPDATE !

-News version, more simple, stable and versatile, cath almost all possible case !
+News version, more simple, stable and versatile, catch almost all possible case !

 Here is the test function :